What are Living Shorelines?

 In the long term, armoring changes beach dynamics and can increase the rate of coastal erosion.
 It can also beget more armoring (both on sandy beaches and back bays) as seawalls re-direct wave energy, increasing erosion to adjacent properties.

-How is the CWCI involved in Living Shorelines?
+How is the FWC involved in Living Shorelines?

-With the help of other FWC staff and partners, the CWCI is taking action to promote and educate people about living shorelines and find out more information about their relative benefits to other forms of shoreline stabilization.
+With the help of partners, the FWC is taking action to promote and educate people about living shorelines and find out more information about their relative benefits to other forms of shoreline stabilization.

 How Green or Grey should Your Shoreline Be?